nih-niddk-mbs/StochasticGene.jl/README.md

 ### Fitting data with StochasticGene

 To fit a model, you need to load data and choose a model.
-Data currently accepted are stationary histograms (e.g. smFISH or scRNA), intensity time traces (e.g. trk files), nascent RNA fraction (e.g. from intronic FISH probes), and dwell time distributions.
+Data currently accepted are stationary histograms (e.g. smFISH or scRNA), intensity time traces (e.g. trk files), nascent RNA data (e.g. from intronic FISH probes), and dwell time distributions.
 Different data types from the same experiment can also be fit simultaneously.
 For example, RNA histograms from smFISH can be fit together with multiple intensity traces or dwell time histograms from live cell recordings.

 Models are distringuished by the number of G states, the transition graph between G states (i.e. which G states can transitions to which other G states), number of R steps, the step where the reporter is inserted, and whether splicing occurs.
 For intensity traces and dwell time distributions, the sojourn or "on" states (i.e. R steps or G states where the reporter is visible) must also be specified.
 Multiple sets of on states are allowed.